jwgdmkj/LMLT/README.md

 ### Results
-We provide visual results of LMLT_Base x4 scale.
+We will provide visual results of LMLT_Base x4 scale soon.
 If you want to see only architecture, refer to `LMLT.py`.